lhwdev/note/docs/other/windows-self-driver-signing-en.md

 signtool sign /fd sha256 /a /ac root-ca/cert.cer /f kernel-mode-driver/private.pfx /p <# password #> /tr http://sha256timestamp.ws.symantec.com/sha256/timestamp ssde.sys
 ```

-After running commands below, Windows recognizes some system driver is signed with unknown driver.
+After running following commands, Windows recognizes some system driver is signed with unknown driver.
 (as we didn't configure some Code Integrity related values) So causing kernel fault.
 You will enter
-the recovery mode, known as WinRE, meaning you CANNOT BOOT until you change something.
+the recovery mode, known as WinRE, **meaning you CANNOT BOOT until you change something there.**

 Those who fears a lot can configure WinPE(Windows Preinstalled Environment), but you may manually
 enter WinRE from UEFI, maybe?
-If you want check in advance. ~~but the authod didn't~~
+If you want check in advance. ~~but the author didn't EP2~~
 To check if WinRE is available, run below.
 ``` powershell
 reagentc /info